Slaitroc/RicciPaoliGrisoni/RASD.md

 6. The Company confirms the registration by clicking on the link in the email.
 7. The platform validates the VAT number and checks if it is unique.
 8. The platform confirms the registration and activates the account.
-9. The Company is redirected to the platform's homepage.
+9. The Company is redirected to the platform's Dashboard.

 **Exit Conditions:** The Company is registered and logged in.

 **Exceptions:**
 - The Company provides incorrect information.
-- The Email Provider fails to send the confirmation email.
 - The Company does not confirm the registration.
 - The VAT number is already in use.